Permitting and Inspection SolutionsIREC helps local governments streamline and simplify permitting and inspection for clean energy projects.

 Led by IREC, the Sustainable Energy Action Committee provides a forum for stakeholders to address code enforcement and permitting for sustainable energy systems.
 SEAC brings together authorities having jurisdiction (AHJs)—such as local building and fire departments, contractors, manufacturers, suppliers, utilities, testing labs, and other clean energy stakeholders.
 It is a forum for collaboration and problem solving related to solar PV installation and energy storage projects.

 IREC leads the SolSmart program, which offers no-cost technical assistance to help municipalities and counties streamline permitting and inspection for solar energy.
-SolSmart has published free resources including the Simplified Solar Permitting Guide, which helps jurisdictions improve their permit processes step by step.
-The SolSmart Toolkit for Local Governments offers a detailed overview of solar permitting and inspection issues.
+SolSmart has published free resources which help jurisdictions improve their permit processes step by step.

 IREC is a partner on SolarAPP+, a new automated permitting system to foster rooftop solar adoption by making it easier for local governments to quickly and safely approve installation projects.
 It is led by the National Renewable Energy Laboratory (NREL) along with key code officials, authorities having jurisdiction at the local level (AHJs), and the solar industry.